trevorkask/Data-Manager/README.md

 ## What tools were used?
 - Python programming
 - Natural Language Processing in AI
+- Markov chains and hidden markov models for probability checks
+- Knowledge-based model for user request prediction
 - Libraries such as NLTK, CoreNLP, Pandas, Openpyxl, spaCy, NumPy, Pomegranate
 - Microsoft Excel and Visual Studio Code
 - Data from Kaggle and NBA.com